rapidDevGroup/autoCMS/README.md

 # autoCMS
-Automatically create a CMS (Content Management System) using class names and data attributes in plain HTML/JavaScript/CSS site.
+Automatically create a CMS (Content Management System) using class names and a special attribute in plain HTML/JavaScript/CSS site.
 PHP experience isn't needed, however, PHP is needed on the target server.
 Apache server with Mod Rewrite is also needed.

 ## Who Should Use This
 This is for people who do not wish to use a complicated site management system like WordPress, Drupal, Joomla, or any other complicated system.
 This is for people who design simple HTML/Javascript/CSS sites and want to easily add a Content Management System without any hassle or learning a server side language and database system.